seauch/Transformers_Hungery_Hippos/README.md

 Memory requirements grow with L * h * n²

-## What does the childhood game Hungry Hungry Hippos have to do with replacing the attention mechanism with state space models?

 ## Hybrid H3-Attention Language Models

 Key takeaway: Hybrid H3-Attention Language Models found evidence that attention is not required at every layer to perform similarly to or even outperform traditional transformer models